Enygma2002/db-to-pdf-export/Readme.md

 # Description

-Export data from an SQL DB (e.g. sqlite), run it through a Word template and export each result as PDF.
+Python script that exports data from an SQL DB (e.g. sqlite), runs it through a Word template and exports each result as PDF.

 # Database